phiphiphi31/SBT/README.md

-# SBT: Single Branch Transformer Tracking

-### This the reproduced version of our work "Correlation-Aware Deep Tracking".
-You can find it in https://arxiv.org/abs/2203.01666

-## Correlation-Aware Deep Tracking
+## Correlation-Aware Deep Tracking (SBT)

 ### :star: Our paper is accepted by CVPR2022 !

+###  Single Branch Transformer Tracking.
+This is the reproduced version of our work "Correlation-Aware Deep Tracking".You can find it  [here](https://arxiv.org/abs/2203.01666).

 ```bibtex
 Fei Xie, Chunyu Wang, Guangting Wang, Yue Cao, Wankou Yang, Wenjun Zeng